 The accounting policies applied to determine the segment information are the same as those described in the summary of significant accounting policies included in the Company's 2014 Annual Report on Form 10-K filed on March 31, 2015.
-There were no intersegment sales in the three month periods ended April 3, 2015 and March 28, 2014.
+There were no intersegment sales in the three and six month periods ended July 3, 2015 and June 27, 2014.
 Management evaluates the performance of each segment based upon income or loss from operations before income taxes.
 Certain segment asset information including expenditures for long-lived assets has not been presented as it is not reported to or reviewed by the chief operating decision maker.
 In addition, enterprise-wide service line contract revenue is not included as it is impracticable to report this information for each group of similar services.

-Financial information with respect to the reportable segments as of and for the fiscal three months ended April 3, 2015 and March 28, 2014 is as follows:
+Financial information with respect to the reportable segments as of and for the fiscal three and six months ended July 3, 2015 and as of and for the fiscal three and six months ended June 27, 2014 is as follows: